Acrowdofcloud/Account/README.md

 Assumptions:

 1. Users' inputs are always correct
+2. Limit of records?
+3.  when to alert?

 ## Features
 1. Add income or expense record(amount, date, type, account)